DeKUT-DSAIL/arm-dev-summit/bioacoustics/README.md

   <em>Model test setup</em>
 </p>

 Plug in the microphone into one of the Raspberry Pi's USB port and power the Raspberry Pi.
-Repeat the procedure discussed earlier to access the Pi's commandline using SSH.
+Follow the steps outlined above to access the Raspberry Pi's Desktop on VNC viewer.
 The setup is ready for models testing

 </details>